justeat/NLog.StructuredLogging.Json/README.md

 PartnerId: 4567
 ```

-This makes it much easier to search Kibana for this exact message text and see all the times that this log statement was fired, across time.
+This makes it much easier to search Kibana for the exact message text and see all the times that this log statement was fired, across time.
 We can also very easily search for all the different log messages related to a particular orderId, partnerId, or any other fields that can be logged.

 ### Simpler, more flexible logging configuration